-- Get the chance to try 60 different craft beers from both Hawaii and the mainland at the Kona Brewers Festival.
+- Get the chance to try dozens of different craft beers from both Hawaii and the mainland at the Kona Brewers Festival.
 The best part?
 The event helps raise funds and awareness for environmental conservation and Hawaii’s youth.

 - Hilo’s unique landscape is the perfect spot for the Hawaii Island International Marathon held every March.
 With options for full or half marathon, 10K, 5K, and a 2-mile fun walk, this race can take any level of runner past volcanoes, waterfalls, and jungles.

 April, May, June